Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Conclusion

 Following the consequences of \emph{Strong ESP} leads us to a simple and physically transparent derivation of the Born rule in the many-worlds interpretation.
 The appearance of probabilities in a deterministic theory is explained by evolution from perfect knowledge to unavoidable self-locating uncertainty.
 Our approach provides a unified perspective on uncertainties in both the classical and quantum contexts, with implications for large-universe cosmology as well as for the foundations of quantum mechanics.

 There are a few ways in which future work could strengthen the approach to probability in Everettian quantum mechanics developed in this article.
 First, although \emph{Strong ESP} has some intuitive appeal, one could seek further philosophical justification for the principle and a more precise formulation of it.
 Second, more work could be done in justifying the appeal to reduced density matrices as the correct way of representing subsystems in Everettian quantum mechanics.
 Third, one might hope to reach more definitive conclusions about the connection between post-measurement probabilities and pre-measurement decision making.
+Fourth, the assumption in \textsection \ref{sluEM} that branching happens globally could be further defended in the context of a detailed account of when and how branching occurs.

 National Science Foundation (DGE 0718128 to C.S.); Department of Energy (DE-FG02-92ER40701 to S.C.); Gordon and Betty Moore Foundation through Caltech Moore Center for Theoretical Cosmology and Physics (776 to S.C. and C.S.).